SchaichAlonso/StaticsMapping/README.md

 Object files can be loaded either by passing them as command line parameters, using Object-&gt;Open from the Menu, or drag-and-dropping them from a filesystem browser.
 All object files loaded will immediately have new metadata for it be added to the in-memory dataset.

-If this is undesired, a second application, called <i>ObjPreview</i>, can be used in the same way, however it cannot view, edit, or store metadata.
-To load unknown objects in order to find out what they contain, use <i>ObjPreview</i> (or WED) instead.
+If this is undesired, a second application, called ObjPreview, can be used in the same way, however it cannot view, edit, or store metadata.
+To load unknown objects in order to find out what they contain, use ObjPreview or WED instead.

 ![ObjPreview Lod=0m](https://github.com/xibo/StaticsMapping/raw/master/doc/ObjPreview1.jpeg)
-As XPlane does not deploy any geometry simplification technology, all LOD data needs to be precomputed offline (or &quot;baked&quot; in LR-speak).
-If the object file defines multiple LOD settings, the slider on the right of the preview of either <i>ObjPreview</i> or <i>TagTool</i> can be used to configure the &quot;camera distance&quot; of the preview.
+As XPlane does not deploy any geometry simplification technology, all LOD data needs to be precomputed offline, or &quot;baked into the obj-file&quot; in LR-speak.
+If the object file defines LOD ranges, the slider on the right of the preview of either ObjPreview or TagTool can be used to configure the &quot;camera distance&quot; of the preview.

 ![ObjPreview Lod=1200m](https://github.com/xibo/StaticsMapping/raw/master/doc/ObjPreview2.jpeg)
 Moving up the slider shows that RuScenery's mig29 will look rather ugly from more than a kilometer away (1.2km in the screenshot), and unrecognize from more than 4km away.

-In <i>TagTool</i>, a newly loaded object will not be displayed automatically.
+In TagTool, a newly loaded object will not be displayed automatically.
 It needs to manually be selected using the &quot;displayed&quot; combobox.
-Selecting an object will cause it to be rendered in the secondary window, and all metadata editables will switch to display the metadata associated with this object file. <b>Please make sure the metadata is correct</b>.
+Selecting an object will cause it to be rendered in the secondary window, and all metadata editables will switch to display the metadata associated with this object file. **Please make sure the metadata is correct***.

 <br/>
 <br/>